-Any technical issues or damages to a pupil's device (hardware or software) are the responsibility of their parents and not the school.
+Any technical issues or damages to a pupil's device (hardware or software) are the responsibility of their parents and not the school

-User Actions Acceptable for adults Acceptable for Pupils Unacceptable and illegal upload, s, Child sexual abuse images - The making, production or distribution of indecent images of children.
+User Actions Acceptable for adults Unacceptable and illegal Child sexual abuse images - The making, production or distribution of indecent images of children.
 Contrary to The Protection of Children Act 1978.
+X

-X nload, emarks Grooming, incitement, arrangement or facilitation of sexual acts against children Contrary to the Sexual Offences Act 2003. × Users shall not visit Internet sites, make, post, download, upload, data transfer, communicate or pass on, material, remarks, proposals or comments that contain or relate to: Possession of an extreme pornographic image (grossly offensive, disgusting or otherwise of an obscene character) Contrary to the Criminal Justice and Immigration Act 2008.
-X es, make, pass on, i an obscene character) Contrary to the Criminal Justice and Immigration Act 2008.
-Criminally racist material in UK - to stir up religious hatred (or hatred on the grounds of sexual orientation) - contrary to the Public Order Act 1986.
-Statements or images that are intended to radicalise people or in any other way endorse X rnet site cate or that co Statements or images that are intended to radicalise people or in any other way endorse, condone or incite extremist or terrorist activity.
-No No ot visit Internet s communicate comments that Pornography & adult material.
-No No ot vis Promotion of any kind of discrimination.
-No No Users shall no data transfer, proposals or c Threatening behaviour, including promotion of physical violence or mental harm.
-No No Users data tı propo Any other information which breaches the integrity of the ethos of the school or brings the school into disrepute.
-No No Using school systems to run a private business.
+User Actions Acceptable for adults Acceptable for Pupils Unacceptable and illegal Grooming, incitement, arrangement or facilitation of sexual acts against children Contrary to the Sexual Offences Act 2003.
+X Possession of an extreme pornographic image (grossly offensive, disgusting or otherwise of an obscene character) Contrary to the Criminal Justice and Immigration Act 2008. × Criminally racist material in UK - to stir up religious hatred (or hatred on the grounds of sexual orientation) - contrary to the Public Order Act 1986. × Statements or images that are intended to radicalise people or in any other way endorse, condone or incite extremist or terrorist activity.
+No No Pornography & adult material.
+No No Promotion of any kind of discrimination.
+No No Threatening behaviour, including promotion of physical violence or mental harm.
+No No Any other information which breaches the integrity of the ethos of the school or brings the school into disrepute.
+No No Using sch nool systems to run a private business.
 No No mechanis stems, applications, websites or other sms that bypass deliberately the filtering or eguards employed by the school.
-No No information g or publicising confidential or proprietary on (e.g. financial / personal information, s, computer / network access codes and ds).
-No No Creating harmful f or propagating computer viruses or other iles.
-No No On-line gaming (educational).
-Yes Yes On-line gaming (non educational, unless blocked by the system).
-Yes No On-line gambling.
-No No On-line shopping / commerce.
-Yes No File sharing (peer-to-peer).
+No No information databases password g or publicising confidential or proprietary on (e.g. financial / personal information, s, computer / network access codes and ls).
+No No Creating harmful fi or propagating computer viruses or other les.
+No No aming (educational).
+Yes Yes On-line g system). aming (non educational, unless blocked by the Yes No On-line ga ambling.
+No No On-line sh nopping / commerce.
+Yes No File sharir ng (peer-to-peer).
 No No Use of so cial media.
-Yes No Use of m essaging apps.
-Yes No Creating and uploading of video broadcasts.
+Yes No Use of me essaging apps.
+Yes No Creating a and uploading of video broadcasts.
 Yes No